max-mapper/get-dat/markdown/05-dat-config.md

 Pulls the checkout at the given url to the current dat.
 ```

 But let's say we always want to `dat pull` from the eukaryota repository.
-To do this, first open `package.json` using a terminal text editor like `vim`, `nano` or `pico` by clicking the toggle editor link in the bottom right of this web page.
+To do this, first open `package.json` using a `vim or `pico`, or by clicking the **toggle editor** link in the bottom right of this web page.

 Once you have opened `package.json`, you can the default dat remote like so: